EnterpriseDB/barman/doc/barman-cloud-backup.1.md

-                        The name of an encryption scope defined in the Azure Blob Storage service which is to be used to encrypt the data in Azure
+                        The name of an encryption scope defined in the Azure Blob Storage service which is to be used to encrypt the data in Azure --azure-subscription-id AZURE_SUBSCRIPTION_ID
+                        The ID of the Azure subscription which owns the instance and storage volumes defined by the --snapshot-instance and --snapshot-disk arguments.
+  --azure-resource-group AZURE_RESOURCE_GROUP
+                        The name of the Azure resource group to which the compute instance and disks defined by the --snapshot- instance and --snapshot-disk arguments belong.

 Extra options for google-cloud-storage cloud provider:
   --snapshot-gcp-project GCP_PROJECT